WooCommerce vs Shopify

 Ecommerce Platform Comparison: Ease of Use

-In summary, unless you are a technical person with experience on the WordPress platform, you will probably need to consult tutorials and how-tos in order to implement a basic WooCommerce store.
-To truly upgrade and customize your ecommerce store on the WooCommerce platform, it may be worth hiring a professional.
+In summary, unless you are a technical person with experience in the WordPress platform, you will probably need to consult tutorials and how-to to implement a basic WooCommerce store.

 Shopify Ease of Use Review